 Read the Bill (PDF)

-This development is a change of course for this administration as it was previously discussed that the EEOC would release an Enforcement Guidance on the use of credit report information for employment screening purposes prior to coming out with an Enforcement Guidance on the Consideration of Arrest and Conviction Records in Employment Decisions Under Title VII of the Civil Rights Act of 1964, as amended, 42 U.S.C. §2000e et seq. on April 25, 2012.
-To date the EEOC has not released an Enforcement Guidance on the use of credit report information for employment screening purposes and this administration appears to have opted for a legislative path instead of an EEOC Enforcement Guidance.
+This development is a change of course for this administration as it was previously discussed that the Equal Opportunity Employment Commision (EEOC) would release an Enforcement Guidance on the use of credit report information for employment screening purposes prior to coming out with an Enforcement Guidance on the Consideration of Arrest and Conviction Records in Employment Decisions Under Title VII of the Civil Rights Act of 1964, as amended, 42 U.S.C. §2000e et seq. on April 25, 2012.
+To date the EEOC has not released an Enforcement Guidance on the use of credit report information for employment screening purposes and this administration appears to have instead opted for a legislative path.

 Get the Full Privacy Digest